 With the samples from the trial it would then undertake market research to see whether anyone might want to buy it.

-It estimated the total cost of the trial would be close to $300,000, with just more than a third of this coming from the government.
+It estimated the total cost of the trial would be close to $300,000, with just over a third of this coming from the government.

 "We'd like to turn them [the dead fish] into a compost … brand it and sell it to consumers as a positive green product," he said.

-Mr Rosewarne said they were a wealthy company and would have turned their attention to it eventually, but that applying for a "merely $116k of the government's $20k Waste Minimisation Fund would help them achieve that faster.
+Mr Rosewarne said they were a wealthy company and would have turned their attention to it eventually, but that applying for $116,000 of the government's $10m Waste Minimisation Fund would help them achieve that faster.

 "It is an important initiative, the government wants it done sooner and so we are prepared to do that with these additional funds assisting."